Create an Easter Tree with your kids to help walk them through the significance of the Resurrection.

 Here’s how we’re using an Easter tree.

-Be sure to scroll down to download free printable ornaments and Bible study helps for your own Easter tree.
+Be sure to scroll down to download free printable ornaments and Bible study helps for your own Easter tree AND don’t miss the Spring-themed homeschool round-up at the end of this post done in cooperation with my homeschool blogging friends.

 This post contains affiliate links